cfug/dio/dio/README.md

 ```

 Be aware, the `Response.extra` is different from `RequestOptions.extra`,
-they're irrelevant to each other.
+they are not related to each other.

 ### Interceptors